Metrink/croquet/src/site/sphinx/002-getting-started.md

 ## Configuration

 Croquet is configured through a YAML file and via code.
 This may seem confusing at first as there are two places to look for configurations; however, we felt that some configurations are just easier (for example when needing to specify full classpaths) through code.
-Also, Guice is inherenty configured via code, and we didn't want to reinvent the wheel by making Guice configurable via a file.
+Also, Guice is inherently configured via code, and we didn't want to reinvent the wheel by making Guice configurable via a file.

 Why have a file at all then?
 Simply because when you're changing environments (from staging to production for example), it's very easy to change the file Croquet runs with.
 So we've put those things you might want to change from environment to environment (database, log level, etc) into the YAML file, and those things that aren't likely to change (home page, Guice modules) are configured via code.